Video games and Linux: BSD gaming

-Owing to a common Unix-like heritage and free software ethos, many games for Linux are also ported to BSD variants or can be ran using compatibility layers such as Linuxulator.
-The Homura launcher exists to facilitate running Windows games through Wine, which can still be used standalone.
+Owing to a common Unix-like heritage and free software ethos, many games for Linux are also ported to BSD variants or can be run using compatibility layers such as Linuxulator.
+BSDi had partnered with Loki Software to ensure its Linux ports ran on FreeBSD.
+The Mizutamari launcher exists to facilitate running Windows games through Wine, which can still be used standalone.
 A 2011 benchmark by Phoronix even found certain speed advantages over running games on Linux itself, comparing PC-BSD 8.2 to Ubuntu 11.04.
-The permissive licensing of BSD has also lead to its inclusion in the system software of several game consoles, such as the Sony Playstation line and the Nintendo Switch.
+Most BSD systems come with the same pack in desktop games as Linux.
+The permissive licensing of BSD has also lead to its inclusion in the system software of several game consoles, such as the Sony PlayStation line and the Nintendo Switch.